 Persistent depressive disorder treatment can be offered in either an inpatient (residential) setting or as an outpatient program.
 For more severe cases of PDD, the inpatient program provides a higher standard of care and more targeted interventions.
 Mild to moderate PDD can successfully be treated through an outpatient program which will provide counseling and medication management.
 Transcranial Magnetic Stimulation, also know as TMS Depression Therapy, is an innovative depression treatment technology for medication resistance depression.
 There are also support groups for those with chronic depression, which offer peer support and a platform for sharing therapeutic techniques and personal experiences with others.

-The Treatment Specialist Will Locate Persistent Depressive Disorder Treatment
+Seeking Help for Persistent Depressive Disorder Treatment